Late last year I had a dream that I found the grave of Captain Thomas Feenhagen, my great-great-great-grandfather.

 To be frank, Mt.
 Carmel Cemetery is a place of sadness and neglect.
 Large parts of it are wild; headstones, some standing, some not, stand overgrown with vines and inaccessible among briars and young trees.
 What’s truly surprising, given the state of the cemetery, is that Mt.
 Carmel remains an active cemetery; among broken and neglected graves from the 19th-century are headstones for people who died within the last ten or fifteen years, who have visited recently and left balloons and flowers and other such tokens.
 In fact, I encountered a family visiting their recently deceased loved ones as I was leaving.

 I did not find Captain Thomas Feenhagen.
 Nor did I find William Krauch, the second husband of the great-grandfather Allyn’s sister Isabelle, who I do know is buried there, as is one of Krauch’s daughters from his first marriage.
 Yet, the visit was not a complete waste.
 There were some interesting things to see.
-Many of the headstones had German names — not unsurprising, given the proximity to Highlandtown — and many headstones were carved entirely in German.
+Many of the headstones had German names — not unsurprising, given the proximity to Highlandtown — and some headstones were carved entirely in German.
 There were also some headstone styles that were completely unfamiliar to me.

 And it was a nice spring day, and spending those days outside is never a waste.